-Whether you have been asked to sign a prenuptial or postnuptial agreement or wish to initiate one, it is important to secure competent legal advice.
-The basis of these tools is generally to protect financial interests and come to a mutual agreement that appears fair and equitable.
+Whether you have been asked to sign a prenuptial or postnuptial agreement or wish to initiate one, it is important to secure experienced legal advice.
+All things considered, the basis of these tools is generally to protect financial interests and come to a mutual agreement that appears fair and equitable.
 Here are examples of some items contained in prenuptial or postnuptial agreements:

 - Rights and obligations of both parties to joint and separate property

 - Allocation of property if the parties separate, divorce, or die

 - Rights and obligations of managing and controlling property

 - Arrangements regarding business ownership

 Special Considerations Regarding Prenuptial Agreements

 More than likely, you won’t see the romance in signing an agreement regarding the division of your premarital assets.
 For some couples, it suggests that the honeymoon is over before it even begins.
 Your fiancé may make signing a prenuptial a condition of your marriage.
 However, that doesn’t mean you can be forced to sign it the day before your nuptials are scheduled.
 Some critical legal considerations include the following: